Why Thermal Water Spray Is the Ultimate Skincare Multitasker

 Thermal Water Sprays Are Beneficial for All Skin Types

-While most skin-care products can only be used during those two times a day you dedicate to your routine, thermal water can be used throughout the day.
-The major benefit of thermal water is that these sprays can be stored at your desk, in your purse or gym bag, your beach bag and — if you can get your hands on a travel-sized bottle — your carry-on, so they can be used when and where your skin needs a little extra boost of refreshment throughout the day.
+The major benefit of thermal water is that the spray form can be stored at your desk, in your purse or gym bag, your beach bag and — if you can get your hands on a travel-sized bottle — your carry-on, so they can be used when and where your skin needs a little extra boost of refreshment throughout the day.
 “Thermal water sprays are my favorite product to use when traveling,” Dr. Houshmand says.
 “The air on the plane is very dry, so I like to have this with me as a go-to beauty product.”
 One of our favorites to use during the day is the Vichy Mineralizing Thermal Water because it’s soothing, protects against environmental skin aggressors and works flawlessly on every skin type.

 Thermal Water Sprays Are Soothing and Refreshing

-Thermal water sprays, like the Avene Spring Thermal Water Facial Mist, can help to soothe skin that’s in need of a little TLC.
+Thermal water sprays can help to soothe skin that’s in need of a little TLC.
 “In France, thermal water is often used to help reduce the irritation associated with eczema, burns and psoriasis because it is soothing, in addition to its hydrating benefit,” Dr. Houshmand says.
-The Avene formula is perfect for this because it’s non-irritating and also calming.

 After cleansing, your skin can feel a little stripped of hydration, which is why applying a moisturizer is so necessary post-wash.
 But before you layer on your moisturizer, consider giving your skin a spritz of thermal spray, which can act as a toner.